Zoom Meeting Information

 Online Scheduling (OLS)

-Judge Collins will continue to hear pending matters including uncontested dissolution of marriage hearings, or any other hearing that can be handled remotely.
+Judge Alijewicz will continue to hear pending matters including uncontested dissolution of marriage hearings, or any other hearing that can be handled remotely.
 For an uncontested divorce, please provide the Court with a copy of the testifying party’s driver’s license (or other appropriate form of identification) in advance, which may be uploaded in OLS as an attachment to the Final Judgment.
 The testifying party may be at the attorney’s office, on the phone with a notary, or on video with the Court administering the Oath pursuant to the A.O. issued by Chief Justice Canady.

 Special Set Hearings